 There are a few golfing options around Invermere, BC!
 Check out Copper Pointe Golf Club where kids under 16 golf for free, or Eagle Ranch Golf Resort, and you might be able to spot some bald eagles while golfing!

 5. Day Trip to the Indigenous Baths and Natural Hot Spring (Fairmont Hot Springs)

 The town of Fairmont Hot Springs is about 20 minutes from Invermere.
 Here, you’ll find the Fairmont Hot Springs Resort, and from here you can explore two natural hot springs!
-Right off the side of the road you can take a dip in the natural springs by the Indigenous Bath House (called Hotspring on a hill behind old building on google maps).
+Right off the side of the road, you can take a dip in the natural springs by the Indigenous Bath House (called Hotspring on a Hill behind the old building on google maps).

-You can also go for a short hike to a small waterfall and natural hot spring down in the forest (we didn’t have time for this – hoping to visit next time!).
+You can also go for a short hike to a small waterfall and natural hot spring down in the forest at the hotel (we didn’t have time for this – hoping to visit next time!).